davidsedlar/LeetIrc/README.md

 LeetIrc
 =======

-A small (like, really small) Java project to convert regular text into randomized (m)IRC colored text.
+A small (like, really small) Java GUI (Swing) project for testing Java to (m)IRC connectivity via DDE protol.
+It uses the Java DDE library.